 • Ponders things like “Did you know that dinosaurs are still with us?”
 Because dinosaurs evolved into birds and so their essence is still here.
 (A sort of “deeper meaning.”)

-• Notices things that are not the intent of what is to be noticed, such as notices the set designs that make a movie work, e.g., notice the set design of Wizard of Oz is actually a painting.
+• Notices things that are not the intent of what is to be noticed.
+For instance, notices the set designs that make a movie work, e.g., the set design of Wizard of Oz is actually a painting.
 Totally fascinated by such things.

 • Clear views on how the family, society, or government should work.
 For instance, “I don’t care what the law says!
 I will always help someone if I can!”